monkcs/devuino/README.md

-# Deviceuino
+# /dev/uino
-A standard device library for Arduino and other -inos
+A standard device library for Arduino and other -ino's

 It's a mess here right now, but work is going on!